starrlab/rcsviz/README.md

 Tips for data recording
 -------------
-Sample data files for recording at home, in clinic and for aDBS are provided.
+Sample data files for recording at home, in clinic and for aDBS are provided in this repo.
+Below you will find links to sample files that will work with each recording scenario.
+Here are a few general tips:

 * Check the sensing settings:
 	* Mode 3/4: Recording in mode 3 allows reliable transmission at 4500 bps at a larger range, whereas mode 4 allows 6000 bps at a shorter range.
 At home we usually use mode 3 and in clinic mode 4.
 	* Sampling rate: 2 time domain channels @1000Hz, 4 @500hz.
 	* Recording electrodes: Make sure to check recording electrodes are correct.
 	* Make sure all the channels you want are "enabled".
 	* Check both stream and sense enables are set correctly.
-	ADDD THIS
+Stream enables control what data is actually streamed (recorded) whereas sense enables have to do with what data it is possible to stream.
+One example: to stream power data you would want to allow FFT for sense (required) but not stream (since it transmits too much data and you will get packet loss).
+Consult Medtronic manual for more detail on this.
-	* Check that current settings will not create packet loss using this excel sheet.
+	* Check that current settings will not create packet loss using excel sheet in the help docs if using settings that are different than the ones supplied below.

+#### Sample config files:
+aDBS settings - these are sample sense settings for aDBS (embedded) recording using one LD and 1 power channel. home recording - setting optimized for home recording of data in clinic recording - setting optimized for in clinic recording of data montage recording - sample montage files that we used for most montage settings stim sweep - sample files to be used during a stimulation sweep

 Installation instructions